HTTP-RPC/Kilo/README.md

 ```

 ### Required Properties
-The `Required` annotation discussed [previously](#required-parameters) can also be used to indicate required bean properties.
-For example, the following class defines two such properties:
+The `Required` annotation discussed [previously](#required-parameters) can also be used to indicate required bean properties or record components.
+For example, the following class defines two required properties:

 ```java
 public static class Vehicle {